adisakshya/cryptoid/README.md

 ---
 ### To-Do
-  1. script for decryption
+  1. Add GUI interface
-  2. GUI
+  2. Play-Fair cipher
+  3. Square Cipher

 Feel free to contribute to fix any problems, or to submit an issue!